RD-8

 The RD-8 (Russian: РД-8 and GRAU Index: 11D513) is a Soviet / Ukrainian liquid propellant rocket engine burning LOX and RG-1 (a rocket grade kerosene) in an oxidizer rich staged combustion cycle.
-It has a four combustion chambers that provide thrust vector control by gimbaling each of the nozzles in a single axis ±33°.
+It has four combustion chambers that provide thrust vector control by gimbaling each of the nozzles in a single axis ±33°.
 It was designed in Dnipropetrovsk by the Yuzhnoye Design Bureau as the vernier thruster of the Zenit (GRAU: 11K77) second stage.
 As such, it has always been paired with the RD-120 engine for main propulsion.

 It can only be started once, and as a high altitude engine it has a thrust of 78.45 kN and a specific impulse of 342 isp.
 It is the first ever steering engine to use the staged combustion cycle, and as such is the basis for a family of planned engines for the Mayak launch vehicle family.

 The engine itself is built like a hollow cylinder, with a cylindrical space in the center so the RD-120 nozzle can pass through.